Sherman Antitrust Act: Constitutional basis for legislation

 Congress claimed power to pass the Sherman Act through its constitutional authority to regulate interstate commerce.
-Therefore, federal courts only have jurisdiction to apply the Act to conduct that restrains or substantially affects either interstate commerce or trade within the District of Columbia.
+Therefore, federal courts only have jurisdiction to apply the Act to conduct that restrains or substantially affects either interstate commerce.
+(Congress also has ultimate authority over economic rules within the District of Columbia and US territories under the 17th enumerated power and the Territorial Clause, respectively.)
 This requires that the plaintiff must show that the conduct occurred during the flow of interstate commerce or had an appreciable effect on some activity that occurs during interstate commerce.

 Elements

 A Section 1 violation has three elements: